Visualizing Unit Quality Metrics#

 'waveform_mean')

-Prior to looking in-depth at unit metrics, the first level of quality control done is to evaluate Unit Quality.
-This is a categorical property in the units table that can either be “good” or “noise”, which based on the classification of the waveforms.
+Prior to looking in-depth at unit metrics, we need to explain one categorical property in the units table–“quality”.
+Neither does this property necessarily mean the ground-truth qulaity results nor does it conclude of the unit metrics.
+In fact, it the result of one module–“noise_templates” in old Allen ecephys spike sorting pipeline.
+It can be “noise” or “good”, which is based on the classification of the waveforms and and ISI histogram.
 The “noise” units are ones that are suspected not to be actual neurons or to be poor quality recordings of one or more neurons because their waveforms don’t look like action potentials.
-It is recommended that noise units are not analyzed.
-Below, a plot is made that shows probe yield.
-That is, the number of units from each probe which are good and noisy.

-Because probe information is not stored in the units table and is stored in an indirect way within the NWB file, we have to do a bit of work with the Electrodes table. to arrange the data.
-To understand this notebook, you need not be familiar with the Electrodes table except that it can be used to map channel ids to probe ids.
+Because probe information is not stored in the units table but stored in an indirect way within the NWB file, we have to do a bit of work with the Electrodes

 # map good and noise units to their related probe id using their "peak waveform channel"